Vosshall Lab Members

 Meg Younger Ph.D.

 Meg earned a BS in neural science with honors in 2004 from New York University.
 As as an undergraduate, she worked with Justin Blau of NYU on circadian rhythms in Drosophila and with David Spray at Albert Einstein College of Medicine on mammalian gap junction channels.
 She went on to earn a PhD in neuroscience from the University of California, San Francisco in 2013, working with Graeme Davis.
 Her graduate thesis concerned the role of ENaC sodium channels in synaptic homeostasis and plasticity in Drosophila.
 Meg earned a Genentech Fellowship in 2009 for her graduate work and was awarded the Sherrington, Charles Barbeiri, and Phi Beta Kappa Research prizes for her undergraduate research.
-She will work at the Marine Biological Laboratory in Woods Hole, Massachusetts as a Grass Fellow in summer 2014.
-In the Vosshall lab, she will apply neurophysiology and imaging to study neural circuits in the mosquito brain.
+She was a Grass Fellow at the Marine Biological Laboratory in Woods Hole, Massachusetts in summer 2014.
+In the Vosshall lab, she is using neurophysiology and calcium imaging to study neural circuits in the mosquito brain.
 Photo: Trevor Sorrells